ibm-cloud-docs/vpc/byok-manage-encryption.md

 ```
 {: screen}

-### Activity Tracker events for key suspension and deletion
+### Activity tracking events for key suspension and deletion
 {: #byok-key-delete-suspend-events}

-When you initiate activity in the KMS to disable or delete a root key, specific Activity Tracker events are generated.
+When you initiate activity in the KMS to disable or delete a root key, specific Activity tracking events are generated.
 These events are particular to {{site.data.keyword.keymanagementserviceshort}}, but similar events are generated for {{site.data.keyword.hscrypto}}.

 * When you disable a key (key state changes from _active_ to _suspended_), a `kms.secrets.disable` event is generated.
 * When you enable a disabled key (key state changes from _suspended_ to _active_), a `kms.secrets.enable` event is generated.